The Common Program of the People's Republic of China 1949-1954

 The implementation of the Five-Anti Campaign profoundly impacted various sectors of the Chinese economy, with targeted enforcement measures tailored to address specific perceived malpractices within each industry.

-In the Construction and Engineering sector, the primary concerns centered on instances of cheating on state contracts and the reporting of inflated costs.
+a) In the Construction and Engineering sector, the primary concerns centred on instances of cheating on state contracts and the reporting of inflated costs.
 In response, the Party initiated rigorous, Party-directed audits of construction firms.
 This was often coupled with the suspension of private sector projects, effectively halting operations for businesses under investigation and allowing the state to scrutinize their financial dealings and contractual adherence.

 b) The Import-Export Trade sector, crucial for China's external economic relations, was scrutinized for bribery and the illicit acquisition of economic intelligence.
 Enforcement here focused on intensifying border and customs investigations.
 This measure aimed to disrupt clandestine networks and prevent the outflow of state secrets or the inflow of illicit payments, thereby asserting greater state control over international commercial transactions.